Add Auth Middleware

 Implement auth middleware to ensure only authenticated users access sensitive APIs.

-Now that your application is properly managing sessions, let's add middleware to verify that only users with valid sessions can access certain backend APIs.
+Now that your application is properly managing sessions, let's add middleware to verify that only users with valid sessions can access protected backend APIs.

 Create Auth Middleware